 • for the duration of the outbreak, the requirements of the Universal Credit Minimum Income Floor will be temporarily relaxed for those who have COVID-19 or are self-isolating according to government advice, ensuring self-employed claimants will receive support

 • people will be able to claim Universal Credit and access advance payments upfront without the current requirement to attend a jobcentre if they are advised to self-isolate

-• contributory Employment and Support Allowance will be payable, at a rate of £73.10 a week if you are over 25, for eligible people affected by COVID-19 or self-isolating in line with advice from Day 1 of sickness, rather than Day 8
+• contributory Employment and Support Allowance will be payable, at a rate of £74.35 a week if you are 25 or over and £58.90 if you are under 25, for eligible people affected by COVID-19 or self-isolating in line with advice from Day 1 of sickness